SYK-08/nuttx/README.md

   * <https://bitbucket.org/nuttx/buildroot>

-    A environment that you can to use to build a custom, NuttX GNU toolchain.
+    An environment that you can use to build a custom, NuttX GNU toolchain.

   * <https://bitbucket.org/nuttx/tools>